Job outlooks for Computer network technicians

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Thompson - Okanagan region for the 2022-2024 period.
+The employment outlook will be good for Computer network and web technicians (NOC 22220) in Alberta for the 2023-2025 period.

 The following factors contributed to this outlook: